Erich Maria Remarque’s novel All Quiet on the Western Front reveals the haunting reality of life for young soldiers

 “We are in camp five miles behind the line.
 Yesterday our relief arrived; now our bellies are full of bully beef and beans, we have enough to eat and we’re well satisfied.”

 There are extra tobacco rations, he continues, and letters from home.
 Later, the comrades arrange their latrines in a circle so that they can sit, talk, empty the bowels and play cards for “wonderfully, mindless hours.”

 As enjoyable as toilet time is for the young soldiers, the reason for the bumper rations is soon clear.
-Half the soldiers in Bäumer’s platoon have been killed in the trenches – and dead men don’t need tobacco.
+Half the soldiers in Bäumer’s platoon has been killed in the trenches – and dead men don’t need tobacco.

 Thus Bäumer recounts the First World War from the perspective of a young German soldier, as a collection of heroic adventures and comic interludes.
 It’s an increasingly poignant series of events, however, as one-by-one his comrades falls victim to the war.

 All Quiet on the Western Front is a powerful anti-war novel.
 And, while the author’s preface claims the book isn’t an accusation, it was banned and later burned in Nazi Germany.

 As a work of fiction, it touches on universal themes including futility, friendship, death, class, and youth pitted against age (as well as innocence Vs experience).
-But it is most powerful as presented: the terror that Man is capable of unleashing on his own kind.
+But it is most powerful as presented: the terror that humans are capable of unleashing on their own kind.